ProgrammingRust/antisamples/README.md

 They also help us notice when a new `rustc` version has different error messages, so we can update the book.

-We're publishing these so that even if you have a print copy of the book, you can still copy and paste our anti-examples into [play.rust-lang.org](https://play.rust-lang.org) and tinker with them.
+We're publishing these so that you can copy and paste our anti-examples into [play.rust-lang.org](https://play.rust-lang.org) and tinker with them.
+(You could also copy them out of the book, but often what's in the book is just a fragment, not a complete program.)

 Whenever you see a compiler error message in the book: